Princess Elisabeth of Hesse-Kassel: Biography

 Leopold died suddenly in Cannes, France, on 2 February 1886.
 (Coincidentally, Elisabeth's former suitor Leopold of Albany had also died suddenly in Cannes in 1884.)
 Antoinette was not eligible to succeed her father as the Hereditary Princess of Anhalt due to the Salic Law, so Leopold's claim was inherited by his younger brother, the future Frederick II, Duke of Anhalt.
 Elisabeth never remarried and survived her husband by nearly 70 years.
-She died in Dessau 7 June 1955, less than a week before her 94th birthday.
+She died in Dessau 7 June 1955, at age 93.
 She is buried in Dessau.